Introduction of Binary Search Tree

 Advantages

-• Searching is very effective and becomes very easy due to arrangement of data one-sided i.e., smaller than root is in left side and higher in right side.
+• Efficient Searching – A Binary Search Tree allows searching for an element very efficiently, and if the tree is balanced, the search operation can be performed in approximately logarithmic time, that is, O(log n).
+Also, searching is very effective and becomes very easy due to the arrangement of data one-sided, i.e., smaller than the root is on the left side and higher on the right side.

 • BST has an efficient & effective working when compared to arrays and linked lists.